TABLE OF CONTENTS

 - Peer Hearing and Panel Decision

-- Final University Decision by the Senior Vice President for Academic Affairs and Provost
+- Final University Decision by the Executive Vice President and Provost (EVPP)

 INTRODUCTION AND PURPOSE